top of page

 There is so much to educate and inspire future engineers here though, and no doubt this section is especially useful for school visits.

-Wind tunnel exhibit showing aerodynamic models, text displays "Aerofoil," "Drag Reduction Systems," and "Working with Wind."
+Wind tunnel exhibit at Silverstone museum showing aerodynamic models, text displays "Aerofoil," "Drag Reduction Systems," and "Working with Wind."
 Modern setting.

 The Scalextric Set

-A 25-metre-long Scalextric recreation of Silverstone was being completed when we visited and it went on display a few weeks later.
-Slot car fans are now able to take part in time trials and tournaments, which have to be pre-booked.
-I was gutted to miss it.
-(The geek that I am, I'm heading to Hornby's visitor centre soon, as they make Scalextric, as well as train and Airfix models.)
+A 25-metre-long Scalextric recreation of Silverstone allows slot car fans the chance to take part in time trials and tournaments, which have to be pre-booked.
+The geek that I am, I'm heading to Hornby's visitor centre soon, as they make Scalextric, as well as train and Airfix models.

-People observe a detailed diorama at the Silverstone Museum.
+People observe a detailed diorama and Scalextric set at the Silverstone Museum.
 The room is dimly lit with blue hues and racing-themed decor.

 Simulator experience

-The motion simulator sessions have to be booked separately, and when we visited the area was empty.
-It is hailed as "the UK's best sim racing setup" but the cost of living crisis has many people cutting back on spending extra on top of entrance tickets.
-Simulator slots last for 30 minutes, cost £25 per person, and can be booked from 10am-12:30pm and 2pm-4:30pm.
+The motion simulator sessions have to be booked separately, and when we visited the area was surprisingly empty.
+It is hailed as "the UK's best sim racing setup" but the cost of living crisis has many people cutting back on spending extra on top of the entrance fee maybe.
+Simulator slots last for 30 minutes, cost £25 per person, and can be booked online.

-Empty room with white chairs facing two racing simulators.
+Empty room in the Silverstone museum with white chairs facing two racing simulators.
 Trophies in a glass case on the left.
 Dark walls and floor create a muted atmosphere.

 The Ultimate Lap

-A red hallway with two closed metallic doors, a digital clock showing 01:59, and a display labeled "THE ULTIMATE LAP."
+A red hallway with two closed metallic doors, a digital clock showing 01:59, and a display labeled "THE ULTIMATE LAP" at the Silverstone Museum.
 A chair and engine model nearby.

-Huge work went into this film, including filming in locations around the track and complex 3d modelling and CGI design work.
-I appreciate the skill involved.
-My daughter declared that her idea of the ultimate lap would be to sit behind the wheel with Lewis or Lando, in an actual race, but with the smells, sounds, sights and motion that a lap with them would involve, like you see on TV but even better.
-One slight let down though isn't bad going in an afternoon full of fun.
+My daughter summed it up perfectly: her idea of the ultimate lap would be sitting behind the wheel with Lewis or Lando, in an actual race, but with all the sights, sounds, smells, and motion that a real lap would bring, like watching on TV but even better.
+One small letdown in an afternoon packed with fun isn’t too bad at all however.

 The Café